box/box-typescript-sdk-gen/docs/termsOfServices.md

 Creates a terms of service for a given enterprise and type of user.

-This operation is performed by calling function `createTermOfService`.
+This operation is performed by calling function `createTermsOfService`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/post-terms-of-services/).

-_Currently we don't have an example for calling `createTermOfService` in integration tests_
+_Currently we don't have an example for calling `createTermsOfService` in integration tests_

 ### Arguments

-- requestBody `CreateTermOfServiceRequestBodyArg`
+- requestBody `CreateTermsOfServiceRequestBody`
-  - Request body of createTermOfService method
+  - Request body of createTermsOfService method
-- headers `CreateTermOfServiceHeadersArg`
+- headers `CreateTermsOfServiceHeaders`
-  - Headers of createTermOfService method
+  - Headers of createTermsOfService method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.